chizzletaz/BakeAndBinge/Testing.md

 4. Click 'No'.
 5. Confirm you are still logged in and are kept on the current page.
 6. Repeat steps 2 and 3.
+7. Click 'Yes'.
-7. Confirm you are logged out form the website and a message 'You have been logged out' appears and are redirected to the login page.
+8. Confirm you are logged out from the website and a message 'You have been logged out' appears.
+9. Confirm you are redirected to the login page.

 Result:
 The user is logged out when they click on the logout link in the navbar.